 '''

+ok

 4> Val.

+ok

 '''

 The arguments in our example play the role of mutable variables, whose values change between calls.
 Erlang variables are single assignment, so once you've bound a value to a variable, you can no longer change that variable.
 In a recursive function variables of the same name, including function arguments, are considered fresh in every function iteration.
-We can see the behaviour of single assignment of variables here:
+We can see the behavior of single assignment of variables here:

 '''

 1 > A = 3.

+3

 2 > A = 2+1.

-3
+3 > A = 3+1.

-3>A=3+1.

 exception error: no match of right hand side value 4

 '''

 In shell command 1, we successfully assign an unbound variable.
 In shell command 2, we pattern match an assigned variable to its value.
-Pattern matching fails in shell command 3, because the value on the right hand side differs from the current value of
+Pattern matching fails in shell command 3, because the value on the right-hand side differs from the current value of A.